30 Different Types of Beetles in Texas

 This beetle is known for its bright green color, elongated shape, and impressive flying capabilities.

-In the wild, these beetles are commonly found near open grasslands and sandy areas, where they feed on other small insects and occasionally on small frogs.
+In the wild, these beetles are commonly found near open grasslands and sandy areas, feeding on other small insects and occasionally on small frogs.

 Despite their size, Carolina Tiger Beetles can fly up to 15 miles per hour and have been observed hovering in midair for several seconds.

 The Carolina Tiger Beetle is a species that is not endangered in Texas.
-However, these insects are sensitive to changes in their environment and require a certain amount of habitat to survive.
+However, these insects are sensitive to environmental changes and require a certain amount of habitat to survive.

-As such, it is important for Texas residents to be mindful of land development, pesticide use, and other threats to their habitats.
+As such, Texas residents need to be mindful of land development, pesticide use, and other threats to their habitats.

-Conservation efforts have been successful in preserving this species in some parts of Texas.
+Conservation efforts have successfully preserved this species in some parts of Texas.
 This helps to ensure that future generations can appreciate the beauty of the Carolina Tiger Beetle.

 28. Case-Bearing Leaf Beetle